-WELCOMEHi, I'm Scott Braddock - a PhD candidate at the University of Maine in the School of Earth and Climate Sciences and Climate Change Institute.
-I study current and past changes of glaciers and ice sheets around the world using a variety of geophysical tools and techniques.
+WELCOMEHi, I'm Scott Braddock.
+I hold a PhD from the University of Maine in Earth and Climate Sciences and the Climate Change Institute.
+My research focuses on how climate change impacts polar and alpine environments, particularly the risks of natural hazards like landslides and flooding.
+I also study past glacier and ice sheet changes using geophysical tools and paleoclimate proxies.

 |